 When you're booted to Android, Android fuses the media folder to /sdcard and emulates a FAT files system that doesn't have permissions for legacy apps.
 We don't currently have fuse in recovery, so we just add an extra mount command to mount /data/media to /sdcard so in recovery you still have to worry about permissions on /sdcard.

 Because the "internal sdcard" is not a true FAT file system, you can't mount it via USB storage.
 Well, that's not technically true, but the vast majority of people use Windows computers and Windows doesn't recognize ext4.
 If we were to allow you to mount the data partition via USB storage, Windows would claim that the device wasn't formatted and offer to format it for you, which, as you can imagine, would be a disaster.
 The whole ext4 setup is another reason that Android switched to using MTP for transferring files.
 Most of these devices don't have the necessary kernel configuration to even support USB storage mode, so it's not very easy to enable USB storage if we even wanted to try.
-Unfortunately at this time, MTP isn't available in recovery, so if you have no other option, you will have to use adb to push and pull files to/from your device.
+With TWRP 184.108.40.206 and higher, we now support MTP.
+MTP is the protocol most newer devices use to transfer files on your PC.
+If for some reason MTP is not working for you or if you're using an older version of TWRP, you can use adb to push and pull files to and from your device.

 As a special note, if you choose to do a factory reset from your ROM, even if the ROM says that it will wipe everything including the internal storage, well, that's not what TWRP will do.
 A stock AOSP recovery would format data including the "sdcard" but TWRP will use its regular factory reset setup that leaves the internal storage intact.